Cosmology in the Muslim world: Rejection of an eternal universe

-In contrast to ancient Greek philosophers who believed that the universe had an infinite past with no beginning, medieval philosophers and theologians developed the concept of the universe having a finite past with a beginning (see Temporal finitism).
-The Christian philosopher, John Philoponus, presented the first such argument against the ancient Greek notion of an infinite past.
-His arguments were adopted by many most notably; early Muslim philosopher, Al-Kindi (Alkindus); the Jewish philosopher, Saadia Gaon (Saadia ben Joseph); and the Muslim theologian, Al-Ghazali (Algazel).
-They used two logical arguments against an infinite past, the first being the "argument from the impossibility of the existence of an actual infinite", which states:
+In contrast to ancient Greek philosophers who believed that the universe had an infinite past with no beginning, medieval philosophers and theologians developed the concept of the universe having a finite past with a beginning.
+The Christian philosopher John Philoponus, presented the first such argument against the ancient Greek notion of an infinite past.
+His views were adopted and elaborated in many forms by medieval Jewish and Islamic thinkers, including Saadia Gaon among the former and figures like Al-Kindi and Al-Ghazali among the latter.
+The two arguments used against an actual infinite past include arguments against the possible existence of an actual infinite and arguments against the possibility of arriving to an infinite sum by successive addition.
+The second argument was especially popularized in the work of Immanuel Kant.
+Today, these lines of reasoning form an important component of what is called the Kalam cosmological argument for the existence of God.